Parallel-in-time solution of hyperbolic PDE systems via characteristic-variable block preconditioning: Introduction

-The proposed block preconditioning strategy is related to that proposed by Reynolds et al. \cite{Reynolds-etal-2010-char-prec} for solving linearized stiff hyperbolic systems in the implicit time-stepping context.
+A key aspect of our solver is first mapping to characteristic variables before applying block preconditioning techniques, which is motivated by the observation that inter-variable coupling between characteristic variables is significantly weaker than that between primitive variables, so that block preconditioning in the former is significantly more effective than in the latter.
+In this sense, our block preconditioning strategy is related to that proposed by Reynolds et al. \cite{Reynolds-etal-2010-char-prec} for solving linearized stiff hyperbolic systems in the implicit time-stepping context.
 Specifically, the preconditioner in \cite{Reynolds-etal-2010-char-prec} maps to characteristic variables and solves only for the stiffness-inducing waves before mapping back to the original variables.
 We further note that the current work is not the first to consider space-time block preconditioning for PDE systems, with the recent work in \cite{Danieli-etal-2022-block-prec,Schroder-etal-2023-block-prec-MHD} extending incompressible MHD and fluid dynamics preconditioners from the time-stepping context to the space-time setting.
 In comparison to \cite{Danieli-etal-2022-block-prec,Schroder-etal-2023-block-prec-MHD}, we consider hyperbolic PDEs, and our proposed approach is designed to be applied to existing sequential time-stepping simulations, whereas the approaches in \cite{Danieli-etal-2022-block-prec,Schroder-etal-2023-block-prec-MHD} are structurally different in that they assume an all-at-once space-time discretization.